Welcome to our website!

 Positive Help offers four services to support those affected by HIV/AIDS and Hepatitis C in the Edinburgh area:

-Our newest service; the Homework Club, is designed to provide young people affected by HIV or Hepatitis C with help with their homework and academic development.
+Our newest service; the Study Buddy Project (formerly Homework Club), is designed to provide young people affected by HIV or Hepatitis C with help with their homework and academic development.

 If you wish to access any of our services then please contact us on 0131 225 4766 to discuss your request.